We officially have a kid at college. I don’t think you can ever be fully ready for this reality.

 This is a tricky one.
 They don’t want to be overscheduled with family stuff but if you don’t schedule some things… they just won’t happen and you’ll run out of time.

-A Few Ideas For Your Final Weeks
+A Few Ideas For Your Final Weeks Before College Move-in Day

-• A day where you spend a few hours going through their closet to see what they really need
+- A day where you spend a few hours going through their closet to see what they really need

-• Shopping day for clothing needed- We love the Dillard’s Clearance Center for dressier clothes
+- Shopping day for clothing needed- We love the Dillard’s Clearance Center for dressier clothes

-• Make a list of their shoe size and clothing size in the notes on your phone along with their clothing needs
+- Make a list of their shoe size and clothing size in the notes on your phone along with their clothing needs

-• Time scheduled with grandparents, mentors, extended family
+- Time scheduled with grandparents, mentors, extended family

-• A few fun adventure days- We did a waterpark day at Kings Island, a local lake day, and mini golf with the grandparents the night before he moved.
+- A few fun adventure days- We did a waterpark day at Kings Island, a local lake day, and mini golf with the grandparents the night before he moved.
 Be on the lookout for great deals on Groupon.

-Find Out What Their Roommate is Bringing
+Find Out What Their Roommate is Bringing to College

-Other bigger items to discuss prior to arrival:
+Other bigger items to discuss before arrival:

 College Move-In Packing List